Tham Phraya Nakhon

 Description

-The cave has two large chambers with collapsed roof.
-So they are not really caves, but huge dolines which are 65m deep and 50m wide, with overhanging walls, covered with plants and stalactites.
-Inside of one doline is a pavilion, built for a visit by King Rama V. in 1896.
-He stopped here on a travel from his summer palace back to Bangkok.
+Phraya Nakhon Cave has two large chambers with collapsed roof.
+So they are not really caves, but huge dolines which are 65 m deep and 50 m wide, with overhanging walls, covered with plants and stalactites.
+Inside one doline is a pavilion, built after a visit by King Rama V. on 20-JUN-1890.
+He stopped here on a journey from his summer palace back to Bangkok.
+When he visited, he signed his name on the north wall of the cavern.
+The pavilion was completed in 1896, but he never saw it.
+The first king who visited the pavilion was Rama VII in 1926.
+He also signed on the north wall of the cave.
+The current king, Rama IX, has already visited the cave twice.